-E. Discussion
+7.5 Discussion

-1) Effect of application on WCET of system calls: We observed that WCET of many system calls are significantly affected by the application due to these factors:
+7.5.1 Effect of application on WCET of system calls

+We observed that WCET of many system calls are significantly affected by the application due to these factors:

 - Calling parameters Parameters passed to system call from application may affect the control flow within the system call.
 For example, OSTaskSuspend takes a priority value as input argument, and suspends the task with the associated priority value.
 If the task calling OSTaskSuspend is the suspended task itself, then a context switch will happen to switch execution to a pending task.
-Otherwise if the calling task is not the suspended task, no context switch happens and the computed WCET for OSTaskSuspend will be much smaller. - Application dependent configuration Static system configuration parameters which depends on the currently running application (e.g. task stack size) may affect the execution time of some system calls.
-For example,

-OSTimeTick has a loop bounded by the number of tasks in the application.
+Otherwise if the calling task is not the suspended task, no context switch happens and the computed WCET for OSTaskSuspend will be much smaller. - Application dependent configuration A static system configuration parameter (e.g. task stack size), for which its value is application-dependent, may affect the execution time of some system calls.
+For example, OSTimeTick has a loop bounded by the number of tasks in the application.
 Thus, WCET of OSTimeTick can be refined if we have information about the number of tasks.

-We have listed some system calls in $\mu C/OS-II$ which have application dependent WCET in Table VI.
+We have listed some system calls in $\mu C/OS$ -II which have application dependent WCET in Table 7.5.
 By considering the user application when performing timing analysis on system calls, we reduce the pessimism in the estimated WCET of these system calls, which in turn reduce the overestimation for WCET of each task.
 For example, when analyzing OSTimeTick, given that there are 3 tasks in our robot controller, we estimate the WCET to be 8027.
-If we ignore information from application level and just assume the maximum possible number of tasks, the estimated WCET would instead be 78056 (refer to Table VI), which is a gross overestimation.
+If we ignore information from application level and just assume the maximum possible number of tasks, the estimated WCET would instead be 78056 (refer to Table 7.5), which is a gross overestimation.